Zenlytic/metrics_layer/docs/docs/3_connection_setup/connecting.md

     dev:
       repo_url: https://{YOUR_GITHUB_USERNAME}:{YOUR_GITHUB_ACCESS_TOKEN}@github.com/my_company/my_company_lookml
       branch: dev
-      looker_env: dev           # This sets the Looker environment when reading your LookML
+      looker_env: dev           # This sets the Looker environment when reading your LookML or yaml
       connections:
-        - name: my_company_bq   # This references the connection string in the LookML model argument 'connection'
+        - name: my_company_bq   # This references the connection string in the LookML or yaml model argument 'connection'
           type: bigquery
           project: my-company-development
           credentials: ./my-company-dev-service-account-credentials.json